Q: How long has Seashore Day Camp been in business?

 Please call the Main Office at 732-222-6464 in the morning.
 All requests for early pick up need to be made before 2p.m.
 To observe COVID-19 protocols for Camp 2020, we require you to call the office when you arrive, remain in your car at the back gate at Bath Avenue or Broadway and a staff member will bring your child to you.

 Q: Can my child go home on the bus with another camper?

 If there is room on the bus, we usually can accommodate the request for parents who call our main office before 2p.m. and send a note to the counselor or teacher so we can make the arrangement.
-HOWEVER, THIS SUMMER, in accordance with COVID-19 protocols, we need to LIMIT THE SIZE OF BUS ROUTES AND KEEP THEM INTACT.
-THEREFORE, WE WILL NOT BE ABLE TO SEND CHILDREN HOME ON OTHER BUSES DURING CAMP 2020.
+In accordance with COVID-19 protocols, we need to LIMIT THE SIZE OF BUS ROUTES AND KEEP THEM INTACT.
+THEREFORE, WE WILL NOT BE ABLE TO SEND CHILDREN HOME ON OTHER BUSES DURING CAMP 2021.